 \section{Experimental setup and method}

 The schematic layout of the experimental apparatus is shown in Fig.~\ref{fig:setup}.
-The $^3$He gas cell and all optical components are enclosed in a laser-tight enclosure which is geometrically a box (59 cm in length, 43 cm in width, and 33 cm in height) attached to a cylindrical volume (62 cm in length and 10 cm in diameter).
+The $^3$He gas cell and all optical components are enclosed inside a laser-tight, rectangular enclosure (59\,cm in length, 43\,cm in width and 33\,cm in height) with a cylindrical extension (62\,cm in length and 10\,cm in diameter).
+Figure~\ref{fig:optics} shows a photograph of the optics bench within the laser enclosure box.
 The inner walls of the enclosure as well as all surfaces of the optical parts are darkened to minimize light reflection.
 The $^3$He glass cell is located near the end of the cylindrical volume, which is inserted into the warm bore of a superconducting magnet.
-The setup includes i) the optical pumping system consisting of the magnetic field, the $^3$He gas cell, the RF electrodes to generate discharge plasma in $^3$He gas, and the pump laser and related optics, and ii) the optical polarimeter consisting of the probe laser and the photodiode.
+The setup includes i) the optical pumping system consisting of the magnetic field, the $^3$He gas cell, the RF electrodes to produce discharge plasma in $^3$He gas and the pump laser and related optics, and ii) the optical polarimeter consisting of the probe laser, the mirror and the photodiode.